-- 5. Move the straight edge to an adjacent location and repeat steps (1) to (4), making sufficient measurements to inspect the Total Playing Area (TPA) of the court (see Figure 4). - 6.
-Repeat steps (1) to (5) with the straight edge at right angles to the net.
+5. Move the straight edge to an adjacent location and repeat steps (1) to (4), making sufficient measurements to inspect the Total Playing Area (TPA) of the court (see Figure 4).

-- a.
-The points A1, A7, I1 and I7 define the perimeter, which is typically kerbed. - b.
+a.
+The points A1, A7, I1 and I7 define the perimeter, which is typically kerbed.

+b.
 The Total Playing Area (TPA) is defined by B2, B6, H2 and H6, which are located 1 m inside the perimeter of the court.
-Where there is no perimeter, these points will be halfway between the court being measured and the neighbouring court, or 7.5 m wide of the middle of the net (whichever is the greater). - c.
+Where there is no perimeter, these points will be halfway between the court being measured and the neighbouring court, or 7.5 m wide of the middle of the net (whichever is the greater).

+c.
 The Principal Playing Area (PPA) is 15.0 m wide (parallel to the net) and 30.0 m long.
 The middle of the net shall coincide with the centre of the PPA.
 The PPA is defined by C3, C5, G3 and G5.